Vangyache Kaap Recipe

 Pro Tips By Neha

-In this recipe, I have used coriander, green chilies, ginger, garlic, and spice powders to make the masala.
+I have used coriander, green chilies, ginger, garlic, and spice powders in this recipe to make the masala.
 You can make a simpler version with just the spice powders.

-Avoid adding garlic to make a no-onion no garlic version.
+Avoid adding garlic to make a no-onion, no-garlic version.

 You Might Also Like

-Vangyache Kaap Recipe (Maharashtrian Pan Fried Crispy Eggplants)
+Vangyache Kaap Recipe

 Ingredients